Celebrate Earth Day in Licking County

 James Bradley Center | Infirmary Mound Park | 4351 Lancaster Road | Granville

-Join program participants for an engaging panel discussion with representatives from Licking Park District, City of Newark, Ohio Native Concepts, and U.S. Fish & Wildlife (invited) with experience and expertise installing and maintaining wildflower meadows and prairie habitats across Licking County.
+Join program participants for an engaging panel discussion with representatives from Licking Park District, City of Newark, Ohio Native Concepts and MAD Scientists with experience and expertise installing and maintaining wildflower meadows and prairie habitats across Licking County.
 Learn from their experiences—successes, challenges, and best practices—for establishing thriving prairies.
 Gain valuable tips and tricks, plus get answers to your questions.
 Following the discussion, enjoy an optional walking tour of the prairie at Infirmary Mound Park to see habitat restoration in action.

 July 2025; Final date TBD